Tearsheet

 AI Analysis | Feedback

-Charles W. Scharf has been Chief Executive Officer of Wells Fargo & Company since October 2019, and became Chairman of the Board of Directors in October 2025.
-He has over 30 years of experience in financial services, holding CEO positions at Bank of New York Mellon from 2017 to 2019 and Visa Inc. from 2012 to 2016.
-Prior to these roles, he was a managing director of One Equity Partners, the private investment arm of JPMorgan Chase & Co., indicating experience with private equity-backed companies.
-He also served as CEO of Retail Financial Services at JPMorgan Chase and CEO of the retail division of Bank One Corp.
-Scharf oversaw the integration of Washington Mutual into JPMorgan Chase during the 2008 financial crisis.
-He has also held several CFO roles at Bank One Corp., Citigroup's Global Corporate and Investment Bank division, and Salomon Smith Barney.
+Charles W. Scharf has served as the Chief Executive Officer of Wells Fargo & Company since October 2019 and became Chairman of the Board of Directors in October 2025.
+With over 30 years of experience in leadership roles within the banking and payments industries, he previously served as chief executive officer of Bank of New York Mellon from July 2017 to September 2019 and as chairman of its board.
+Before that, he was chief executive officer and a director of Visa Inc. from November 2012 to December 2016.
+Scharf's career also includes significant roles at JPMorgan Chase & Co., where he was a managing director of One Equity Partners and CEO of Retail Financial Services.
+He also served as CEO of the retail division of Bank One Corp. and held chief financial officer positions at Bank One Corp., Citigroup’s Global Corporate and Investment Bank division, and Salomon Smith Barney.
+Scharf began his career working with Jamie Dimon and Sandy Weill at Commercial Credit, progressing through various companies including Primerica, Smith Barney, Salomon Brothers, and Travelers.
+He is also a director of Microsoft Corporation.

-Derek A. Flowers is the Senior Executive Vice President and Chief Risk Officer of Wells Fargo.
-He was appointed to this role in 2022.
+Derek A. Flowers serves as the Senior Executive Vice President and Head of Risk at Wells Fargo.

 AI Analysis | Feedback